I'm about to share with you my most exciting discovery of the year (or possibly my career!)

 I think this technique offers a really good soloution to a problem that has blocked crochet being truly wearable, a really good stretchy rib.
 If you want to use it in your own published designs then please do, just give me a shout out in the pattern please.

-Want to give it a go?
+Ready to give it a go?
 Here is a selection of hats and socks which could all have this technique used for the ribbing if you chose